 Like all dog breeds, Yorkies are prone to their share of health issues and can develop ear problems from time to time.
 These span from common ear infections to infestations of parasites.

-If your Yorkie has allergies, you don’t regularly clean their ears, or if you allow the ears to remain wet after bathtime, your dog may develop an ear infection, such as Yorkie leather ear.
-Common signs of ear infections include:
+Yorkie ear infection can occur if your Yorkie has allergies, if you don’t regularly clean their ears, or if you allow the ears to remain wet after bathtime.

-- A musty odor coming from the ears
+- A musty smell coming from the ears

 - Visible signs that your dog is uncomfortable, such as constant scratching or rubbing of the ears against surfaces